Winner of the 2019 National Book Critics Circle Award in Criticism

 67 black and white illustrations"synopsis" may belong to another edition of this title.

-Saidiya Hartman is the author of Wayward Lives, Beautiful Experiments, Lose Your Mother: A Journey Along the Atlantic Slave Route and Scenes of Subjection.
-She is a Guggenheim Fellow and has been a Cullman Fellow and Fulbright Scholar.
-She is a professor at Columbia University and lives in New York.
+Saidiya Hartman is the author of Wayward Lives, Beautiful Experiments, Lose Your Mother, Scenes of Subjection.
+She has been a MacArthur Fellow, Guggenheim Fellow, Cullman Fellow, and Fulbright Scholar.
+She is a University Professor at Columbia University and lives in New York.

 "About this title" may belong to another edition of this title.